jstz-dev/jstz/docs/alpha-tester.md

 You can write a flowchart of the adventure, find data for one of these games online to use, or have an LLM generate one for you.

 <img src="/img/TextAdventure.png" alt="A simple interface for the text game Zork" style={{width: 400}} />

+Require 1 tez from the player for each adventure, and reward each completed adventure with 2 tez.

 **Backend**: The backend must keep track of where the user is in the adventure and information about their inventory and status.
 It should support multiple users who can be at any different place in the adventure at any time.